alistair-kane/alistair-kane/README.md

 ### G'day 👋

-* 🌚 I'm Alistair, on the search for opportunities to apply my skills and contribute to meaningful projects!
+* 🌚 I'm Alistair, always on the search for opportunities to apply my skills and contribute to meaningful projects!

 * 🌘 Completing the core curriculum at [42 Wolfsburg](https://42wolfsburg.de) provides me a solid foundation in C and C++.
 I have designed and implemented many algorithms with optimization for space and/or time complexity.
 I love tackling new challenges and finding robust approaches